AlexHego/DL-pixel-classification/README.md

 Before launching Jupyter Notebook, ensure that the conda environment is activated.
 If it isn’t, open the Miniconda Prompt and run: <br />  `conda activate vessels_lightsheet`. <br />  Once the environment is activated, start Jupyter Notebook by typing: `jupyter notebook`.
 <br /> Then, navigate to the folder where your scripts are saved and open the notebook titled "Extract 2D images and crop".
 Launch the script from there. (**Note** : You will have to change the parent_path)

 VI.
-Sparse annotations and training
+Napari Viewer and plugin interface
 ------
 Open the notebook **`02_Training_sparse_label.ipynb`** and run the script.
 This will launch **Napari**, where you will draw sparse annotations and begin the training process.
 ## Napari Viewer tutorial: